 - Reactive (R): Reactive results may indicate an active, past, or successfully treated infection.
 A diagnosis should be made with a careful history of the patient and a physical examination as well as pertinent laboratory results.

 - Indeterminate: indeterminate results are confirmed with the MHATP and FTA-ABS test tests.

 False Positive results: Although TPHA test is highly specific, false-positive results have been known to occur in patients suffering from leprosy, infectious mononucleosis, and connective tissue disorders.
 For confirmation, FTA-ABS test should be used.

 Positive and negative control are included in the test kit for the quality control.
 Control should be recommended in the following cases:

 - When changing vial of reagent.

 If the control is not showing expected results; the test is invalid (whatever be the test results).

 - Treponema pallidum Particle Assay (TP-PA) is another treponemal test.
-It uses gelatin particles as carrier molecule.
-Some studies has reported that, TPPA has higher sensitivity than the TPHA in detecting cases of primary stage syphilis.
+It uses gelatin particles as carrier molecules.
+Some studies have reported that TPPA has higher sensitivity than the TPHA in detecting cases of primary stage syphilis.